arnavgarg3/arnavgarg3/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning quantum algorithms
+- 🌱 I’m currently learning quantum computing, algorithms, and QML!
-- 👯 I’m looking to collaborate on quantum computing and machine learning projects/games
+- 👯 I’m looking to collaborate on QML projects and quantum hackathons!
 - 📫 How to reach me: arnav.garg2009@gmail.com